H-M-H/Weylus/Readme.md

 Modern browsers expose so called [PointerEvents](https://developer.mozilla.org/en-US/docs/Web/API/PointerEvent) that can convey not only mouse but additionally stylus/pen and touch information.
 Weylus sets up a webserver with the corresponding javascript code to capture these events.
-The events are send back to the server using websockets.
+The events are sent back to the server using websockets.
 Weylus then processes these events using either the generic OS independent backend, which only supports controlling the mouse or on Linux the uinput backend can be used.
 It makes use of the